 |Half of the lecture deals with error theory, binomial distribution, Poisson distribution, hyper-geometric distribution, the most likelihood estimate, normal distribution, moment generating function, exponential distribution, Weibull distribution, and Markov process.

 The rest of lecture deals with frequency spectrom of periodic signal, Fourier series and transform, characater of Fourier transform, sampling theorem, Discrete Fourier transform (DFT), fast Fourier transform (FFT), correlation function, window function.

 |No text books will be used.
 But, the files used for the lectures will be uploaded on NUCT.
 So please download relevant files prior to the lectures.|

 |All recommended books are written in Japanese.
 Therefore, if one needs English books, please ask me.|

 |Grading will be based on examination (the midter/report 50% and the term exam 50%).

 A passing grade is more than 60 points or more by 100 point full marks.

 |Contact: ext.
 3853, firstname.lastname@example.org

-You may come to my room.
-However, it would be highly appreciated, if you contact me via e-mail or telephone prior to your coming.
+You may come to my office.
+However, it would be highly appreciated, if you contact me via e-mail or telephone prior to your visit.